Chris Atkin: Early career

 Atkin was in the Widnes Vikings' Academy System and he has previously played for the England Students in the 2013 Student Rugby League World Cup.
 Atkin was then eventually released by the Widnes Academy System due to them already having two established young halves in Tom Gilmore and Danny Craven.

 Senior career

 Swinton (2014-17)

 Between 2014 and 2017, he played for Swinton on a part-time basis under Head Coach, John Duffy.
 Atkin was the hero in the Swinton's 2015 play-off semi-final victory over the York City Knights, slotting over the match-winning drop-goal in golden-point extra-time, to secure their spot in the 2015 play-off final.
 Once again, Atkin's impressive performance in the 2015 play-off final against the Keighley Cougars proved to be the difference at the final whistle.
 Swinton gained promotion to the Championship with a thrilling 29-28 victory over Keighley, with Atkin scoring a try and kicking over a drop-goal, which proved to be the deciding factor come the end of the match.
-Atkin proved to be a pivotal player in Swinton's 2016 Championship campaign.
-Atkin recorded exactly one-hundred appearances for Swinton and he scored over seven-hundred points in the process.